-In general, an attempt to retrieve an eligible foreign application to which priority is claimed in a U.S. application will be made by the USPTO at approximately 19 months from the filing date of that foreign application.
-However, an electronic retrieval attempt by the USPTO will be initiated earlier than 19 months in the following situations: applications granted accelerated examination status; applications in which a petition has been granted under the Patent Prosecution Highway program; and, when an Office action by the examiner is mailed prior to 19 months from the foreign priority date.
+In general, an attempt to retrieve an eligible foreign application to which priority is claimed in a U.S. application will be made by the USPTO when the application is docketed to an examiner.
 In any case the USPTO will not attempt electronic retrieval until the Office of Patent Application Processing has completed its review of the application.
 Applicants are encouraged to check the Patent Application and Information Retrieval (PAIR) to determine whether the foreign priority application has been successfully retrieved.
 A successful request to retrieve an electronic foreign priority application takes approximately 1 week to complete.

 The Office will not send a notice setting a time period for filing a certified copy of the priority document.
 Upon receipt of a Notice of Allowance, applicants should check to see whether the Office has received a copy of the foreign application under the priority document exchange program because successful retrieval of priority documents cannot be guaranteed.
 To be entitled to priority, the Office must receive a copy of the foreign application from the participating foreign intellectual property office within the pendency of the application and before the patent is granted, or receive a paper certified copy of the foreign application during that time period.
-If a certified copy of the foreign application is filed after the date the issue fee is paid, it must be accompanied by the processing fee set forth in 37CFR 1.17(i), but the patent will not include the priority claim unless corrected by a certificate of correction under 35 U.S.C.
+If a certified copy of the foreign application is filed after the date the issue fee is paid, it must be accompanied by the processing fee set forth in 37 CFR 1.17(i), but the patent will not include the priority claim unless corrected by a certificate of correction under 35 U.S.C.
 255 and 37 CFR 1.323.
 See MPEP § 215.02(a) for information pertaining to meeting the timeliness requirement for filing a certified copy by using PDX.